 WHOOOOOOOOO!!!!
 Let’s go SKYDIVING!

-Why?
-Why not?
 Skydiving seems like something that you must do at least once in your lifetime.
 Not only does it promise through-the-roof adrenaline, it also gives you a certain degree of boasting right.
-In fact, afterward when we told a bartender what we accomplished, he gave us, my sister and I, each a free shot.
+In fact, afterward, when my sister and I told a bartender what we accomplished, he gave us each a free shot.

 Wait, hold it man.
-I might get hurt, or even worse, die?
-My heart skipped a full one minute beat, but I signed the forms.
+I might get hurt, or even worse, die and no one will be held accountable?
+My heart skipped a full one minute beat, but I signed the form.
 I mean, what was I to do?
-If I didn’t sign the forms I cannot jump, and if I signed the forms… Well, let’s just say in the beauty of a catch-22, fingers crossed, eh?
+If I didn’t sign the form I cannot jump, and if I signed the form… Well, let’s just say in the beauty of a catch-22, fingers crossed, eh?

 After a brief instruction-and-practice session, our group of six piled into a tiny airplane and took off.
 It was fun at first.
 I even enjoyed the view.
 But when my instructor opened the plug door, and a gush of wind twirled in, I started panicking.
 Mildly.

 Wait, why aren’t you saying anything?
 Wait!